Skip to main content

 Pull issue $ARGUMENTS from GitHub and:

-1. Read the issue description and comments
+1. Read the issue description

-2. Locate relevant code files
+2. Locate relevant code

-3. Propose a fix with explanation
+3. Propose a fix

-4. Implement the fix with tests
+4. Implement with tests

-5. Create a PR referencing the issue
+5. Create PR referencing issue

 Usage: